 Reduction of soluble oxalate in cocoa powder by adding calcium and ultrasonication study explored methods to reduce soluble oxalate in cocoa powder, including adding calcium in various forms and using ultrasonication at varied temperatures and durations.

-People must be cautious in cocoa consumption to avoid kidney stones.
+People must be cautious when consuming cocoa to avoid kidney stones.

 Modern Fad Diets and Kidney Stone Disease